rlmcneary2/reshape-state/libs/reshape-state/README.md

 ]);
 ```

-The handler functions have to be synchronous, but they can start asynchronous code and dispatch an action when they finish.
+The handler functions must be synchronous and return at least a state object but they can start asynchronous code and dispatch an action when they finish (i.e they can have "side-effects").
+In fact handlers don't have to react to an action, they can do something based on the current shape of the state.
+In the example below once state contains a `name` the address associated with that name will be fetched.
+The idea is that changing one piece of state can cause another one to be updated without requiring an intermediate action.

 ```ts
 reshaper.addHandlers([